Emotional Eating 10 min read

 No social accountability.
 When you eat emotionally in public — at a restaurant, in a break room — there's a natural social check.
 Ordering alone from your couch at midnight removes that entirely.
 No one sees.
 No one knows.
 The behavior becomes invisible, which makes it easier to repeat.

 Infinite choice amplifies the craving.
 Delivery apps offer hundreds of restaurants and thousands of items.
 This abundance doesn't satisfy — it intensifies.
-Scrolling through options keeps the dopamine flowing, making the craving feel bigger and more urgent than it actually is.
+Scrolling through options keeps the anticipation humming, and the craving can feel bigger and more urgent than it actually is.

 Algorithmic reinforcement.
 The apps learn your patterns.
 They know when you order, what you order, and what makes you come back.
 They use this data to send perfectly timed notifications and personalized recommendations designed to trigger exactly the behavior you're trying to stop.

-As the Cleveland Clinic notes, emotional eating becomes problematic when it's your primary coping mechanism — when food is the first and only thing you reach for when emotions get difficult.
+As the Cleveland Clinic notes, emotional eating becomes a concern when it's your primary coping mechanism — when food is the first and only thing you reach for when emotions get difficult.
 Delivery apps don't create emotional eating, but they remove every guardrail that used to slow it down.

 Common Triggers